 City have precedents for starting seasons slowly and rectifying their errors as the months progress, but there are certain features of their performances this season that give the impression that this season is the start of an inexorable decline for a squad that's won everything there is to win.

-Even if the squad lacks a replacement for Rodri, or for Kyle Walker, there is enough talent to suggest that City should be performing at a higher level than they are doing currently, so the issue clearly runs much deeper than surface level quality.
+Even if the squad lacks a replacement for Rodri, or for Kyle Walker, there is enough talent to suggest that City should be performing at a higher level than they are doing currently, so the issue clearly runs much deeper than surface-level quality.

 If we delve into the underlying numbers slightly, City are currently conceding an average of three big chances per game, a number that's nigh on unthinkable for a Guardiola team.
 In fact, City have conceded more big chances (36) than they've created (35) this season.
 For context, in each of the last six seasons, City have created between two and three times more big chances than they've conceded.